CERES

 § 4 — Probabilistic Model

-Logistic Model & Confidence Intervals
+Logistic Model & Sensitivity Intervals

 CERES uses a calibrated logistic regression model to convert composite stress scores into IPC Phase 3+ exceedance probabilities at a 90-day horizon.
 The choice of logistic regression is deliberate: it is well-understood, natively probabilistic, and produces outputs that are straightforwardly interpretable by non-technical reviewers.